frankchoongsaeng/type-conformity/docs/API.md

 Parameters:

--   `decodeFn`: a decode function use in decoding a value to type T
+-   `decodeFn`: a decode function used in decoding a value to type T
+-   `testFn`: an optional test function used in testing a value for conformity to type T
 -   `name`: an optional name of your custom decoder

 ## :wrench: Constants